Article

 Infrastructure costs

-For your ecommerce store to take payments from customers buying your products, it must be linked to a payment processor.
+For your ecommerce store to process payments, it must be linked to a payment gateway.
 Every payment processor has its own rates, which are determined by a number of factors, including revenue volumes, sector, and merchant history.

 A flexible, scalable solution

-• Provides wide-ranging functionality out of the box, so you don’t need to invest in many apps or extensive upgrades.
+• Extensive functionality out of the box, reducing reliance on apps or upgrades.

 Articles you may also like